JoelStansbury/ConcaveHull/README.md

 ![Demo](images/f_broken_anim.gif)

-This is rare, enough that it can usually incrementing the rod length can usually solve the issue.
+This is rare, enough that incrementing the rod length can usually solve the issue.

 This is less of a problem with continuous volumes, though I have seen it happen once.